Jump To Section

 To make a tisane, you’ll need to rinse several branches of fresh herbs, put them in a teapot (or saucepan), and pour boiling water over them.
 Let the tisane steep for several minutes and serve.
 Always use the freshest ingredients possible for the best expression of the essential oils, and toast any whole grains before using.
 If you prefer, you can also use a teabag, reusable silk sachet, or even a French press to make tisanes.

-Learn more about the culiinary arts with the MasterClass All-Access Pass.
+Learn more about the culiinary arts with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Alice Waters, Gabriela Cámara, Chef Thomas Keller, Massimo Bottura, Dominique Ansel, Gordon Ramsay, and more.